 Source: Western Interstate Commission for Higher Education

-If you are planning to graduate in the Spring of 2017, are enrolling in a college or university beginning in the Fall of 2017, and are interested in applying for any of these scholarships, be sure to contact us if you need any assistance completing the required application(s).
+If you are planning to graduate in the Spring of 2018, are enrolling in a qualifying vocational school, community college, junior college, or four-year university beginning in the Fall of 2018, and are interested in applying for any of these scholarships, be sure to contact us if you need any assistance with your personalized scholarship application(s) process.

-We're happy to meet individually with any of our seniors and parents who have specific questions about any of these scholarship opportunities and/or the college and financial aid process in general...Just give us a call and we'll schedule an appointment.
+We're happy to meet individually with any of our seniors and parents/guardians who have specific questions about any of these scholarship opportunities and/or the college and financial aid process in general...just give us a call and we'll schedule an appointment.

 EFSVV and FRCC Partnership Scholarship: The Education Foundation for the St. Vrain Valley and the Front Range Community College Foundation have joined in partnership to offer scholarships to students from the St. Vrain Valley School District area who plan to attend Front Range Community College.
 Up to ten $1000 scholarships will be awarded annually.
 You can download the application at http://www.efsvv.org/programs/student-scholarships.
 The scholarship can be applied for anytime throughout the year.